Join Our FREE Live Webinar

 Subject To Real Estate Checklist

 For a comprehesive, step-by-step document, here is a downloadable subject to real estate checklist PDF.
-Again, speak to your mentor, or better yet, a real estate attorney, for complete safety and coverage.
+Again, speak to your mentor, or better yet, a subject to real estate attorney, for complete safety and coverage.
 Use a home inspector during step four if at all possible.

 Final Thoughts On Subject To Real Estate